-- The reputation of potential sponsors is not in conflict with the goals of the Botanic Gardens and the particular project; - On-site advertising of the sponsorship is discrete and does not compromise the character of the surrounding area(s). - The potential for funding from grants shall be considered for special projects constraints.
+- a) Sponsorship agreements shall ensure that: - the reputation of potential sponsors is not in conflict with the goals of the Botanic Gardens and the particular project; - on-site advertising of the sponsorship is discrete and does not compromise the character of the surrounding area(s); - the potential for funding from grants will be considered for special projects.

+The management and maintenance of the Gardens is substantially funded by the Council.
+The current funding policy requires 90 percent of the costs of running the Gardens to be provided through rates with 10 percent raised through income, user fees and so on.

+Funding for large projects and items such as events, education programmes and publications will not always be available, given the Council's other city-wide responsibilities.
+Alternative funding sources such as grants and sponsorship need to be considered to enable the Council to achieve its objectives despite budget constraints.
 Various companies and the Lotteries Board, for instance, have sponsored development of the Treehouse.
-The Duck Pond redevelopment was funded jointly by the Charles Plimmer Bequest, the Friends of the Wellington Botanic Gardens and the Wellington City Council.
+The Duck Pond redevelopment was funded jointly by the Charles Plimmer Bequest, the Friends of the Wellington Botanic Gardens and the Council.
 The proposed Children's Garden will be funded from the Charles Plimmer Bequest and private donations and/or grants.

-The management and maintenance of the Gardens is substantially funded by the Wellington City Council.
-The current funding policy requires 90% of the costs of running the gardens to be provided through rates with 10% raised through income, user fees and so on.

-Funding for large projects and items such as events, education programmes and publications will not always be available, given the Council's other city-wide responsibilities.
-Alternative funding sources such as grants and sponsorship need to be considered to enable the Council to achieve its objectives despite budget

-There are two different but complementary approaches to long-term fund raising.
-Developing a long term fund to use on projects and programmes consistent with this plan or to fund raise for specific projects as they are identified.
+There are two different but complementary approaches to long-term fundraising: developing a long-term fund to use on projects and programmes consistent with this plan, or fundraise for specific projects as they are identified.

-Theme Action Develop a long-term sponsorship/fundraising strategy linked to the key projects in the Implementation Plan.
+Тнеме ACTION Partnership and Community Involvement Develop a long-term sponsorship/fundraising strategy linked to the key projects in the Implementation Plan.